 Q. How do I know if this is the right Web Page for the information I need?

 A. If you live in Johnson County but within city limits, contact that City Hall (a listing of all the cities in Johnson County).
 If you live in Johnson County but outside city limits, contact this office.
-913-715-2200.
+913-715-2200 or by email.

 Q. What is the first step I take when I have decided to buy property, build a home, add a structure, divide property, start a business in my home?

-A. Speak with a Planner for the Unincorporated Area of Johnson County.
-This will give you information on any restrictions and flood plain information for the property.
-913-715-2201.
+A. Speak with or email a Planner for the Unincorporated Area of Johnson County.
+They will give you information on any restrictions and flood plain information for the property.
+913-715-2200.

 Q. Who do I contact to apply for an address for my new property?